Code-Institute-Submissions/soundkissstudio/README.md

 ## Other points of note

-I would like to point out my awareness of a couple of inconsistencies that I have left for the purpose of this project website, and hope I will not be penalised for them.
+I would like to point out my awareness of a couple of loose ends that I have left this project website, and hope I will not be penalised for them.

 1. The equipment hire PDF is the same as the equipment for sale.
 I left this link active as a sample.

 2. The footer mail link on the index page links to the contact form at the end of the page.
 This is the more secure way of offering a contact field.
 For the about page I left this link active as an email link.
+I understand this is not best practice due to potential email spamming.

 ## Deployment